 The company is also taking advantage of harnessing data stored outside of the data warehouse to gain a more comprehensive view of business with TARGIT Data Service.
 For years Swiss Farms had valuable data stored in disparate spreadsheets on desktops throughout the company that sat largely unused.
 Employees now easily pull in data from Excel and other flat files, SQL, and weather data and mash it up with data from the data warehouse with the click of the mouse to create reports on the fly.

-Swiss Farms is also currently experimenting with analytics that give greater insight into customer service data.
-When customers call or submit website messages with complaints or compliments, employees load those into a spreadsheet and TARGIT Data Service creates analyses in minutes on top of data from existing in-memory cubes.
+Swiss Farms is also currently experimenting with analytics that gives greater insight into customer service data.
+When customers call or submit website messages with complaints or compliments, employees load those into a spreadsheet, and TARGIT Data Service creates analyses in minutes on top of data from existing in-memory cubes.

 They’re even harnessing Twitter data, and have plans to incorporate Facebook data from customers, all of which they will mash up with internal customer call center data to gain a more comprehensive understanding of overall customer satisfaction.
 With the right information at hand, Swiss Farms can create a better customer experience.

 Gray says he looks forward to diving even deeper into TARGIT Data Service in the future.
 Particularly, he plans on taking advantage of the many big data connections, such as Quandl, to easily use data from the world around them and know how it affects the business.